Space48/magento2-code-quality/README.md

 - `linters-init` - init linters on local machine
 - `analyse` - analyses all code from starting commit hash to HEAD
-- `fix` - analyses all code from starting commit hash to HEAD
+- `analuse-fix` - analyses all code from starting commit hash to HEAD and fixes autofixable errors
 - `precommit` - analyses code staged for commit
+- `precommit-fix` - analyses code staged for commit and fixes autofixable errors
 - `analyse-ci` - Same as 'analyse' but modified to be called during build on CI env

 Update `CQ_STARTING_COMMIT_HASH` variable.
 Replace the sample `a000z999` commit hash with the hash from the project where you want to start linting from.